aws/aws-eks-best-practices/content/security/docs/iam.md

 ```bash
 https://sts.amazonaws.com/?Action=GetCallerIdentity&Version=2011-06-15&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAJNGRILKNSRC2W5QA%2F20200219%2Fus-east-1%2Fsts%2Faws4_request&X-Amz-Date=20200219T155427Z&X-Amz-Expires=60&X-Amz-SignedHeaders=host%3Bx-k8s-aws-id&X-Amz-Signature=220f8f3585e320ddb5e683a5c9a405301ad76546f24f28111fdad09cf648a393
 ```
 The token consists of a pre-signed URL that includes an Amazon credential and signature.
-For additional see https://docs.aws.amazon.com/STS/latest/APIReference/API_GetCallerIdentity.html.
+For additional details see https://docs.aws.amazon.com/STS/latest/APIReference/API_GetCallerIdentity.html.

 The token has a time to live (TTL) of 15 minutes after which a new token will need to be generated.
 This is handled automatically when you use a client like `kubectl`, however, if you're using the Kubernetes dashboard, you will need to generate a new token and re-authenticate each time the token expires.